Jump To:

 What role does Student Testing Services play within the university?

 Student Testing Services is responsible for all credit by examination (CBE) and most placement testing at UT.
-This includes tests students can take while attending UT-Austin, as well as AP, CLEP, IB, and certain portions of the ACT, SAT, and TSI exams.
+This includes tests students can take while attending UT Austin, as well as AP, CLEP, IB, and certain portions of the ACT, SAT, and TSI exams.
 We do NOT handle the following exams:

-For questions regarding the UTMA or ALEKS Chemistry Assessment, please contact CNS Readiness.
+For questions regarding the UTMA or UT Chemistry Assessment, please contact CNS Readiness.
 For questions about the TSI or to send TSI scores to clear a bar, please contact the TSI Office.
 Be sure to include your UT EID.

 How can I contact Student Testing Services?